 You’ll need access to a computer or phone with a video camera.
-You can access your therapy session directly through my website.
+I'll send you a link to make an account on a telehealth site, and you can make appointments, access your therapy sessions, and send me messages through your patient portal.
 As it will be teletherapy, you will be able to have the session from anywhere.
 It’s preferable to find a space where you can be private.

 How do I start

-You can schedule your appointment and pay through the link on this page.
-Once you set your appointment, please fill out the appropriate intake questions.
-There are two links: one for minors, and one for adults.
-At your scheduled appointment time, click the appointment check-in link.
+You can contact me to set up an appointment and discuss payment options.
+I'll send you a link to fill out intake questions prior to your session.
+At your scheduled appointment time, click the appointment check-in link in your patient portal.
 You'll be directed to a virtual waiting room, and I'll begin the session at your scheduled time.